explaingit

 USE CASE 2

-Look up reference implementations when refactoring a Java codebase.
+Look up a reference implementation of a design pattern when refactoring a messy Java codebase.

 USE CASE 3